 Learn The Best Way To Deal With A Probation Violation In Los Angeles County

-For twenty-five years, I’ve been defending people who have probation violations in the Los Angeles court system.
+For twenty-five years, I’ve been defending people who have probation violations in the Los Angeles court system and a bench warrant was issued for their arest.
 Typically, a probation violation can either be an internal or an external violation.
 An internal violation has to do with violating one of the terms and conditions of your probation that was set by the judge.
 An external violation has to do with actually picking up a new case or a new arrest and the prosecutor is indicating that you violated your probation because of that new arrest.
 A lot of times the courts will just continue the probation violation to see what happens with the new arrest before they actually do anything about it.

 When it comes to a probation violation though, the standard is different than it is for a criminal offense.
 All the prosecutors have to do is prove that you violated your probation by 51% and that will be a violation and you will be subject to the maximum term for whatever you originally pled guilty to.
 A probation violation is also not heard in front of a jury.
 It’s heard in front of the judge who took your plea – or whoever the judge is that’s handling the case – once a probation violation occurs.

 A lot of times giving the judge a solution as to how you’re not going to get yourself in this position again is worth its weight in gold.
 I like to sit down, show the judge where my client is at, explain why whatever happened, happened and then we will come up with a plan and explain it to the judge – this is what we’re going to do – here are the steps we’re going to take so you don’t see us again, so, my client successfully completes probation and can get out of the criminal justice system.
 Because if you continue to violate your probation then your probation can be extended and if you’re looking to get your case either dropped to a misdemeanor or attempting to get your probation terminated and then later getting the case expunged, if you’re eligible for that – if you get probation violations this can end up stopping you from doing so.